debakkerb/cloud-run-iap/README.md

 terraform apply -auto-approve
 ```

+**NOTE**

+If your Google Cloud organization has the organization policy enabled to restrict domain sharing, set `disable_org_policy_domain_restricted_sharing`.
+This will disable that organization policy.
+Unfortunately it's required to grant the Invoker role to `allUsers`, as requests are coming in from the Load Balancer, as opposed to coming in directly from individual users.
+IAP will take care of authenticating and authorizing individual requests.

 This should create the necessare Google Cloud infrastructure and a shell script that can be used to build and deploy the Docker image.
 Of course, there is nothing stopping you from either deploying directly from the Git repository and/or using build packs instead of manually writing your Dockerfile.

 ### Application